 I can barely keep track of how many people are in my immediate family—somewhere in the thirties and growing, when you count siblings, spouses, their children, and their children’s spouses and kids.
 Yes, we got the “go forth and multiply” memo.
 I’ve been hosting Thanksgiving for several years now for those of my family who […]

 Today’s Kripalu Recipe for Squash Bisque is warming and tasty.
 Enjoy this healthy yet decadent version of classic squash soup.
-Serves 6.
-1 butternut or buttercup squash 1 onion, chopped 2 tablespoons Earth Balance or butter 1 cup heavy cream or ¼ cup maple syrup 3 cups water or stock ½ tablespoon salt or to […]
+Serves 6 1 butternut or buttercup squash 1 onion, chopped 2 tablespoons vegan spread or butter 1 cup heavy cream or ¼ cup maple syrup 3 cups water or stock ½ tablespoon salt or to […]

 With all the focus on overindulgence—of food and family—we often forget that Thanksgiving is, at heart, a day for giving thanks and being grateful.
 That said, let’s get back to the food.
 Some of us choose to “let go,” and eat whatever we want, giving ourselves myriad excuses: It’s tradition, it’s etiquette, it’s just so delicious!
 But Thanksgiving offers a bounty of ways to enjoy fresh, local vegetables, so while it’s okay to treat yourself, it’s also entirely possible to indulge but not overeat—and, even, put together an optimally nutritious Thanksgiving dinner that sacrifices neither taste nor holiday spirit.